How to implement active learning in your classroom

 Active learning in your classroom

 The above recommendations are just some of the ideas available to instructors to create a more dynamic and engaging learning environment that helps students learn more effectively.
 As the fall semester gets underway, it is an opportunity for instructors to create new learning environments for their students.
 With online learning likely to be the scenario most professors will find themselves in, the need to engage your students more beyond just a zoom lecture is ever-most pertinent.
-Online learning has been shown to diminish student learning, and its effects can last for years to come.
 Active learning tools are proven tips to boost classroom engagement while improving student learning.

 Incorporate active learning in your class and you will see its learning outcomes for your students.
 Whether in virtual or physical space, active learning classrooms scale-up the efficiency of educators when they apply active learning strategies in their teaching practices.
 It does not matter what subject-matter they are teaching, sciences education, or any other course.
 This will serve as a guide to teaching in higher ed.